NegatioN/nyaatorrent_bulk_downloader/README.md

 Also the user should be able to select a resolution for the torrent to download.

 My plan for doing this is currently relying in large part, on regex-checking names of torrents after getting the soup of all pages with relevant torrents.

+My program "BulkTorrentDownloader" in theory already does these things, but through another site which requires a lot more HTTP GET-calls, and has a lot less versatility.